avikor/entity_component_system/README.md

 Additionally, an EntitiesManager class which stores all entities can be found at 'entity_component_system/entities_manager.py'.
 This class allows for the definition of new types, instancing of new entities, and all sorts of getters and destructors
 to be used by various systems.
+Some of its methods include:
+1. add_entity_type.
+2. instantiate_entity.
+3. get_all_entities_of_type.
+4. get_all_entities_with_component_class.
+5. get_all_instances_of_component_class.
+6. remove_entity.
+7. remove_entity_type_and_its_entities.
 A 'type' is simply an integer which serves as a unique id, along with a list of the various components required to
 instantiate a new entity of the aforementioned 'type'.
 You can think of it as a class.
 Thus several types can be used to define entities which consist of the same components.
-For example, a spaceship type with graphics and velocity components, and a plane type which consists of different instances the same components.
+For example, a spaceship type with graphics and velocity components, and a plane type which consists of of the same components,
+albeit using different instances of them.
 This allows us to move a plane differently than a spaceship (even if it has the same velocity of a spaceship), without
-having to implement a new class, by simply implementing a system that moves planes (without moving the spaceships).
+having to implement a new class.
-Thus ECS adheres to the DRY principle.
+Thus ECS adheres to the *DRY principle*.